IDouble/Binary-Calculator-JavaScript/README.md

 ## The Calculator allows you to ⛓

-* see how Hexdecimal Values are stored in Binary (ex.
-HTML Color Codes RGB(255,255,255) = RGB(8-Bit,8-Bit,8-Bit))
+- see how Hexdecimal Values are stored in Binary (ex.
+HTML Color Codes RGB(255, 255, 255) = RGB(8-Bit, 8-Bit, 8-Bit))
-* how much 8,16,32 Bit can store, (ex. unsigned 8-Bit can store values from (00000000) 0 ...
+- how much 8, 16, 32 Bit can store, (ex. unsigned 8-Bit can store values from (00000000) 0 ...
 255 (11111111))
-* see how other numeral systems are working (ternary,quaternary,octal,hexdecimal)
+- see how other numeral systems are working (ternary, quaternary, octal, hexdecimal)

 ## The Future 💡